 You can focus on the worst, or you can focus on the best

 We try not to focus on the bad part, but in case you’re wondering, here’s some of what happened, from my mom’s perspective.
 That night, October 21nd, 2007 a terrible series of wildfires started in the countryside of San Diego.
 We lived more than 25 miles away, and were helping friends in the direct line that evening by phone.
 After a rather sleepless night, checking out of windows and peering into darkness, we waited watching a huge fire storm form as five separate fires merged together.
 Finally, at 4 a.m. on October 22nd, we got a knock on the door and there were flames in front of our home.
 Our neighbors saved our lives!
-We had about 5 minutes to grab some photos and our computers, and our baby Joey and Jonathan who was 4.5 yrs old, and my mother who was visiting.
+We had about 5 minutes to grab some photos and our computers, and baby Joey and Jonathan (me) who was 4.5 yrs old, and my grandmother who was visiting.
 It was so dark and windy we didn’t see the flames shoot up, and the news was way behind in their reports.
 There were no firefighters on site.
 They were stretched too thin over several areas burning.

-The Witch Creek fire took over 300 homes in our area we that day.
-All together, more than 1 million people in Southern California were evacuated and there are thousands who lost their homes like us.
+The Witch Creek fire took over 300 homes in our area that day.
+All together, more than 2 million people in Southern California were evacuated and there are thousands who lost their homes like us.
 By 5 a.m. our home was burning on national television.
 Our friends kept calling as we evacuated out of the area, since our home was the primary news feature.
 At Noon, firefighters were trying to save the upstairs, by the evening, it was all gone.
 Everything.
 We drove North to stay with relatives and gather our thoughts, as we watched national addresses from our front lawn from the local authorities.
 Our ruined home was on everything from Fox News, to all the main news stations nationwide.

 Then we rented a home and tried to start over.
 Buying underwear and shoes.
 Buying clothes to wear.
 Trying to figure out what the “new normal” would be like.
 We rented from a string of people who went into foreclosure, and ended up moving 6 times in 2.5 years.
 Three of the first moves, we didn’t own much but one suitcase of clothes so it wasn’t too big of a deal.
 But all the moves, and watching people who had consumptive lifestyles get in trouble, taught us a lot.
 If we ever got our home again, we’d try to be less about stuff and more about living a life of meaning, thinking of others more often.